Overview

 How can I provide feedback about current metrics or potential additions?

-How does this initiative interact with ESG technology providers and data platforms?
+How does this initiative engage with ESG technology providers and data platforms?

-The ESG Data Convergence Initiative is tech platform-agnostic.
-The initiative focuses on advancing a standardized set of ESG metrics and mechanism for comparative reporting, not on creating a new technology provider or data platform.
-GPs and LPs can continue to use their existing data systems to transmit, aggregate, and report ESG data from the ESG Data Convergence Initiative.
+The EDCI has been designed to be tech platform-agnostic.
+GPs and LPs can continue to use their existing data systems to transmit, aggregate, and report sustainability data from the EDCI.

 We are aware that GPs and LPs often use separate technology providers, so identifying one provider to replace all existing platforms would prove to be challenging.
 Our approach has been to be tech platform-agnostic and focus on harnessing energy to report on metrics in a standardized way.

-ESG platforms can now connect to our API to submit data on behalf of GPs for the 2023 edition of the EDCI.
+ESG platforms can connect to our in-bound API to submit data on behalf of GPs to the EDCI.
 This is an open (and completely voluntary) offer to all ESG data platforms currently storing ESG data on behalf of EDCI GPs that are interested in putting in place this functionality.
 This update is intended to help streamline the data submission process for GPs.
 Submission via the excel template will continue to be an option for GPs.

-We invite technology platforms that would like to connect to the EDCI API to reach out to info@esgdc.org for requests to connect to the EDCI.
+We invite technology platforms that would like to learn more about either of these APIs to reach out to info@esgdc.org.

 Contact